The Amazing Colossal Band

-The Amazing Colossal Band is an album by the Finnish surf rock band Laika & the Cosmonauts, released in 1995.
+The Amazing Colossal Band is an album by the Finnish band Laika & the Cosmonauts, released in 1995.
 It was one of many instrumental rock albums released in 1995, part of a mid-1990s trend that encompassed lounge, surf, and space rock styles.

 It was the band's second album to be released in the United States.
 Laika & the Cosmonauts supported it by playing with, among others, Polara and El Vez on a North American tour.

 Production

 An instrumental band made up of some of Finland's foremost studio musicians, Laika & the Cosmonauts differed from many of the surf revivalist acts of the mid-1990s by neither sticking to strictly older production techniques, nor by applying a layer of ironic distance to the songs.
 For Amazing, the band upped the percentage of original material to about 75%, compared to Instruments of Terrors reliance on around 50% covers.

 Critical reception

 The Washington City Paper thought that "Amazing's standouts include 'Tantrum', which features bongo drums, spy-movie-soundtrack bass runs, and the cheesy organ trills of keyboardist/guitarist Matti Pitsinki; 'The A-Treatment', a composition that mixes sitarlike guitar with funky bass and organ parts; and 'Aztec Two-Step', built around Mikko Lanikinen’s plucky guitar."
-Trouser Press concluded that the album "has moments of charm ... but it’s not a good sign that the best moments are again soundtrack covers—'The Avengers' and John Barry’s 'The Ipcress File'."Tucson Weekly wrote that "while a couple of tracks also court the attention of Esquivel-enamored lounge lizards (pop an umbrella in your cocktail while 'Exposé' slithers past), most of the originals have bucketsful of sand and salt to spare."
-The Washington Post determined that "in contrast to [Dick] Dale's often relentless surf-guitar assault, the Finns offer a more varied palette, contrasting Lankinen's slow, distorted guitar lines against the rhythm section's brisk, staccato backing and alternating lazy, atmospheric numbers to jacked-up, jittery workouts."Guitar Player deemed the album "party music supreme," writing that "Lankinen plays with a big, haunting twang, fast tremolo, and rad wang-bar quiver."
+Trouser Press concluded that the album "has moments of charm ... but it’s not a good sign that the best moments are again soundtrack covers—'The Avengers' and John Barry’s 'The Ipcress File'."Tucson Weekly wrote that, "while a couple of tracks also court the attention of Esquivel-enamored lounge lizards (pop an umbrella in your cocktail while 'Exposé' slithers past), most of the originals have bucketsful of sand and salt to spare."
+The Washington Post determined that, "in contrast to [Dick] Dale's often relentless surf-guitar assault, the Finns offer a more varied palette, contrasting Lankinen's slow, distorted guitar lines against the rhythm section's brisk, staccato backing and alternating lazy, atmospheric numbers to jacked-up, jittery workouts."Guitar Player deemed the album "party music supreme," writing that "Lankinen plays with a big, haunting twang, fast tremolo, and rad wang-bar quiver."
 The Province praised the "romping sense of humor."
-The Los Angeles Times opined that "while many of the tracks boast an intricacy and quirkiness worthy of a Nino Rota or Ennio Morricone, the group also rocks with a vicious edge on the biker movie soundtrack tune 'Skater Dater'."
+The Los Angeles Times opined that, "while many of the tracks boast an intricacy and quirkiness worthy of a Nino Rota or Ennio Morricone, the group also rocks with a vicious edge on the biker movie soundtrack tune 'Skater Dater'."